zacthuku/sending-data-with-fetch/README.md

 the first .then  extracts data from the response. the second .then accesses the returned object and appends new (ID) to the DOM.
 # handling errors
+i used (catch) to handle errors if there was any and append it to the DOM.
+#